Share My Qurbani

 Helping local people with their food issues

 LMOS will be collecting your Qurbani and sharing it with those in need.
-Last year, we partnered with ShareMyQurbani, Manchester and distributed 185kg across Merseyside.
+We are proud partners with ShareMyQurbani, Manchester and distributed across Merseyside since 2018.

 Share My Qurbani

 If you would like to share your Qurbani, please click the button below and complete the short form.

 You can help us expand our reach and impact around Merseyside.
 Volunteer.

 The Holy Quran, 76:9 'We feed you for the sake of God Alone; we seek from you neither reward nor thanks.'" -